ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-27-dow-correction-nuclear-strikes-stagflation.md

 ## Trade Ideas

-**BUY — LMT / RTX — Restore Defence Overweight**
+### ▲ BUY LMT / RTX: Restore Defence Overweight
+{: .trade-long}

 We trimmed defence on Wednesday as ceasefire probability rose to 45–50%.
 Nuclear strikes just reset that trade.
 Ceasefire probability is back to 30–35%.
 LMT +2.5% today.
 RTX +1.8%.
-The war is not ending — it's escalating into a new phase that targets nuclear infrastructure.
+The war is not ending; it's escalating into a new phase that targets nuclear infrastructure.
 Defence names benefit from both the kinetic operations and the political pressure to increase military spending.
 Restore overweight.
 *Risk: Rapid diplomatic breakthrough; Trump orders US-Israel ceasefire including nuclear sites.*

+### ▲ BUY XLE: Energy, The Reluctant Trade That's Working
+{: .trade-long}

-**BUY — XLE — Energy: The Reluctant Trade That's Working** We were reducing energy exposure as peace talks advanced.
+We were reducing energy exposure as peace talks advanced.
 With nuclear strikes and Hormuz still blocked, energy is the only sector working.
 Brent $110 means XOM and CVX are printing cash.
 We don't love chasing at highs, but the risk/reward has shifted.
 If Hormuz stays blocked and Iran retaliates, $120 oil is real.
 A 10% position in XLE hedges the portfolio against further escalation.
 *Risk: Sudden ceasefire and Hormuz reopening collapses oil to $85.
 This is a war hedge, not a conviction long.*

-**HOLD — MU / NVDA — The Thesis Is Intact But the Timing Is Wrong** Yesterday's "buy MU at $355" call is −2% underwater.
+### ▲ HOLD MU / NVDA: The Thesis Is Intact But the Timing Is Wrong
+{: .trade-long}

+Yesterday's "buy MU at $355" call is −2% underwater.
 NVDA at $167.50 is 27% below its Feb high.
 The fundamental thesis (Jevons' Paradox, Vera Rubin, HBM demand) has NOT changed.
 But the macro overlay has gotten dramatically worse: oil at $110, Fed hike risk, Dow in correction.
-These names will recover, but they need a macro catalyst — either a ceasefire or a cool inflation print.
+These names will recover, but they need a macro catalyst, either a ceasefire or a cool inflation print.
 Hold existing positions.
 Don't add until VIX drops below 22 or PCE surprises to the downside.
 *Risk: TurboQuant actual impact larger than expected; war escalation crushes all risk assets further; stagflation becomes base case.*

+### ▼ SHORT XLY: Consumer Discretionary, The Stagflation Victim
+{: .trade-short}

-**SHORT — XLY — Consumer Discretionary: The Stagflation Victim** UMich at 53.3.
+UMich at 53.3.
 Inflation expectations 3.8%.
 Gas $4.15.
 The consumer is breaking.
 XLY (Consumer Discretionary ETF) is the cleanest expression of this theme.
 Short or buy puts.
 LULU's weak guidance from March 17 ($11.35–11.50B vs $11.52B expected, EPS $12.10–12.30 vs $12.58) confirmed the premium consumer is pulling back.
 NKE, SBUX, TGT all have similar exposure.
 If gas hits $4.50 by summer, consumer discretionary has another 5–10% downside.
 *Risk: War ends quickly; oil drops to $85; consumer confidence recovers; Fed signals cuts.*